LiberlandHacker/OSSP-CS/Term-04/dl/firstCar/README.md

 |2023|[Jetta](https://www.vw.com/en/models/jetta.html)|29 MPG|42 MPG| lbs||||

 ### Top USED options
+With any used vehicle, it is important to take certain additional steps:
+1. Have a pre-purchase inpection by a qualified auto mechanic.
 #### Any of the above, but used instead of new.
 #### Decommissioned police vehicles
 1. Talk with BPD and WCS about any special considerations that must be made when obtaining and operating a decommissioned law enforcement vehicle.